jszwec/csvutil/README.md

 ### Unmarshal <a name="examples_unmarshal"></a>

-Nice and easy Unmarshal is using the std csv.Reader with its default options.
+Nice and easy Unmarshal is using the Go std [csv.Reader](https://golang.org/pkg/encoding/csv/#Reader) with its default options.
 Use [Decoder](https://godoc.org/github.com/jszwec/csvutil#Decoder) for streaming and more advanced use cases.

 ```go
 	var csvInput = []byte(`